Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

 SUM4: Since the increases of different software and also the increases of complex of software, requirements engineering process become more and more important, and the product is based on its functional requirements and quality requirements.
 A success product means good function with good quality.
 We cannot just ignore the quality.
 Quality will also influence the market competitive strength.
 So the quality of product is very important but in fact, lots of company didn't consider about it.
 And this article will research on the 22 staffs from 11 different company in Sweden to know how these company deal with the quality.
 There are two kinds of company, first kind is to develop and sell software to other company.
 Another kind of company is to develop product for market.
 Then the author describe his research methodology and validty ways, and following are the conclusion:

       1. For B2C, usability is the most important and for B2B, safety is the most important.
-So the most important quality requirements should be consider about based on company itself.
+So the most important quality requirements should be consider about based on company itself.(but the research target is small, so the result of this conclusion is limited,for example, safety is very important in lots of company, but is not for all the company)
-      2. There is a close realationship between requirements and cvalue.
+      2. From the result of research, B2B company think that REQUIRES is the most important interdependency type and B2C think CVALUE is the most important interdependency type.
       3. For the cost estimation of QR, the result of research show that there is no direct difference between FR and QR.
 And the expert opinion is still the main method.
       4. There are almost 20% QR are dismissed in some phase during the whole project.
 More attention to QR will directly increase the market competitive strength of product.
 So the author think the company should focus on it.